srctaha/recipes-for-data-analysis/1-general.md

 ## General

-### Write down your own recipes, share them with others, collect feedback, and reflect
+### Write down your own recipes, share them, collect feedback, and reflect
-This exercise, which should in fact be done by almost all working members of the society, has the following benefits:
+This exercise, which should in fact be carried out by almost all members of the society, has the following benefits:
 * establishes transparency in how you operate
 * prevents you from forgetting hard-learned lessons
 * provides others with an opportunity to learn from your practices